beta-tester/RPi-GPS-PPS-StratumOne/README.md

 - optionally a second PPS device

 ### software:
-- Raspberry Pi OS Buster (2020-05-27 or newer, [(link)](https://www.raspberrypi.org/downloads/raspbian/))
+- Raspberry Pi OS Bullseye (2021-10-30 or newer, [(link)](https://www.raspberrypi.org/downloads/raspbian/))

 ## installation:
 assuming,
-- your Raspberry Pi is running Raspberry Pi OS Buster (2020-05-27 or newer),
+- your Raspberry Pi is running Raspberry Pi OS Bullseye (2021-10-30 or newer),
 - and has a proper connection to the internet via LAN.
 - and your SD card is expanded,
 - and you connected the GPS module direct to the RPi's RX/TX pins of the GPIO and the GPS PPS pin to the RPi' GPIO #4